Curator’s statement

 Palácio Chiado (Chiado): A beautiful 18th-century palace transformed into a stylish food hall offering elevated Portuguese and international dishes in a stunning setting.
 Great for a casual lunch or group dining.

-5 Oceanos (Docas): Waterfront seafood dining with a view of the 25 de Abril Bridge.
-Come for the fresh catch of the day and sunset vibes.
+5 Oceanos (Docas): Waterfront seafood spot with prime views of the 25 de Abril Bridge.
+Come for the fresh catch of the day and the sunset vibes.
+Located in the Santa Amaro Docks (Docas) along the Tagus River—a charming stretch of restaurants slightly off the main tourist path, but absolutely worth the detour.

 Need to know